HAPPYS1NGH/JavaScript-Fundamentals/README.md

 Looking Characters -> In JavaScript, you can look up characters in strings by index.
 There are two ways to do this: with charAt or square brackets ([]).

 Character Casing -> Often with strings we want to ignore the character casing.
 We want to find "x" whether it is lower-case "x" or upper-case "X".          //"Hello".toLowerCase()

+String Length -> An important property built-in to strings is length.
+We can easily look up how many characters are stored in a string by accessing this property:      //string.length

+IndexOf -> There is a method on strings called indexOf that will help us find the first index of a string.
+If the index is not found, indexOf will return a -1.